Healthy Homes Assessment Kotemaori

 Draught Stopping Kotemaori

-Draughts increase the likelihood of less temperature in households.
-A damp home is more expensive to heat, resulting in wasted money and energy.
+Draughts increase the likelihood of dropping temperatures within homes.
+A draughty home costs more to heat, which completed jobs in wasting money and energy.

 What are the most unreasonable gaps or holes?

-If you are able to feel external air coming in or the air is clear from a crack or a gap and you are able to feel it, it’s probably a gap or crack that needs sealing in any way.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that let air in or out within your home need the sealing.
-For example, if the open fireplace is not in use, it may cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure such draughts are eliminated as much as imaginable.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap that is, it’s likely a crack or hole which needs sealing in any way.
+Cracks and gaps that are large should be stopped permanently.
+The gaps that exceed 3mm that let air into or out of the home require to be sealed.
+For example, if the open fireplace isn’t being used, it can create draughts.
+This should be blocked from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped whenever possible.

-You don’t need to block off holes or gaps which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for the movement of the structure when the home is heated and cools so that they can still be shut and opened, rather instead of being stuck.
-We will test all doors and windows in an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional gaps or holes in the building.
+For example, tiny gaps around doors and windows could be necessary to allow movement of the building as the household warms and cools to allow them to be closed and opened instead of than sticking.
+We will examine the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections